mui/material-ui/docs/data/material/components/tables/tables.md

 A caption functions like a heading for a table.
 Most screen readers announce the content of captions.
 Captions help users to find a table and understand what it's about and decide if they want to read it.

 {{"demo": "AcccessibleTable.js", "bg": true}}

+## Unstyled

+If you would like to use an unstyled Table, you can use the primitive HTML elements and enhance the table with the TablePaginationUnstyled component.
+See the demos in the [unstyled table pagination docs](/base/react-table-pagination)